rahulyhg/eagleapi/public/docs/source/index.md

 This is the Model for the employee Individual Goals Attributes are: content(String), start_date(date), end_date(date), approved(boolean), status(boolean) to indicate completion, employee_id(integer)
 <!-- START_7152fa331f5db522d153dca391bcf11b -->
-## Display a listing of the resource.
+## Display a listing of the Individual Goals.

 > Example request: